Semur-en-Auxois, Cote d'Or tourism & sightseeing

 Visit Semur-en-Auxois (Burgundy, France)Photo Gallery

 Semur-en-Auxois has a wealth of cobbled streets lined with ancient houses, shops and cafes and unusual features to explore and enjoy.
 The architecture is a mixture of half-timbered properties and more 'recent' houses with characterful faded shutters and wrought iron balconies.

+After exploring the town centre you can also walk down to the Armancon river and see the lovely stone bridge, the Pont Joly, as well as the views from the bridge - both up to the town, and either way along the picturesque river valley itself.
 You can follow the river a little way to a 19th century lavoir (washhouse), although access to the river itself is unfortunately quite limited for part of the way, being behind houses.

 If you visit during the summer you can take the little tourist 'train' guided-tour of Semur-en-Auxois.